elsaVelazquez/airline_tweets_nlp/README.md

 ### VADER Sentiment Analysis

-VADER Sentiment Analysis was the only unsupervised technique I used in my modelling.
+VADER Sentiment Analysis was the only rules-based technique I used in my modelling.
 VADER is a complicated algorithm that is able to derive sentiment from sentence structure, punctuation, emojis, and much more.

 Essentially, if you give it a sentence, it will return a score associated with a positive sentiment, neutral sentiment, and negative sentiment.
 Luckily these are the same classes we are attempting to predict!